Bowman-Biltmore Hotels: Nevada

-The Tahoe Biltmore Lodge & Casino, a hotel-casino in Crystal Bay, Nevada, very near the California border among the communities known as North Shore Tahoe.
-Opened In 1947.
-It will become a Waldorf Astoria hotel scheduled to open in 2027.
+The Tahoe Biltmore, a hotel-casino, operated from 1948 to 2022 in Crystal Bay, Nevada.
+It is expected to be demolished in 2025, with a Waldorf Astoria hotel taking its place in 2028.

 Oklahoma

 The Oklahoma Biltmore in Oklahoma City was an unassociated hotel that once stood downtown, at 228 West Grand Avenue.
 It was built in 1932 during the Great Depression by the city's prominent civic leaders at the time, headed by Charles F. Colcord.
 Designed by architects Hawk & Parr, the Biltmore had 619 rooms and was 24 stories high, making it the state's second tallest building only to the Ramsey Tower built in 1931, when it was completed.
 In 1936 alone, the Biltmore was headquarters for 104 conventions and saw 114,171 guests.
 After a $3 million renovation in the mid-1960s the Biltmore was renamed the Sheraton-Oklahoma Hotel.
 By 1973, the hotel had left Sheraton, and the Oklahoma City Urban Renewal Authority agreed with the owners that the Biltmore had outlived its useful life.
 In contrast, architect I. M. Pei had envisioned keeping the hotel, and his sketches and models all showed the tower overlooking the surrounding "Tivoli Gardens".
-The hotel was one of the largest demolitions in the country at the time it was blown up on October 16, 1977 by a team of demolition specialists to make way for the "Myriad Gardens".
+The hotel was one of the largest demolitions in the country at the time it was blown up on October 16, 1977, by a team of demolition specialists to make way for the "Myriad Gardens".
 Hundreds of low-yield explosives were planted throughout the building so that it would collapse and fall inward into an acceptable area only slightly larger than the hotel's foundation.